 Setting an enrolment limit

 Since an efficient allocation of room space helps all departments on campus, your max enrollment should reflect historical enrolment data.
 We understand that enrolments can change year over year so we try to allow for a 20% buffer; e.g. If your class has historically and consistantly had 30 students register into it, your max enrolment value should be 36 (30 x 1.20).
-This will allow for increases in enrolment while also allocating space efficiently.
+This will allow for an increase in enrolment while also allocating space efficiently.

-If you think that your class will experience greater than a 20% increase in enrolment for the coming year, please contact class build to discuss your request.
+If you think that your class will experience greater than a 20% increase in enrolment for the coming year, please contact Class Build to discuss your request.

 Departments can restrict enrolment in their classes to students registered in certain colleges or programs, or can restrict enrolment only to students who have been granted permission to take the classes.